apigee/devrel/tools/proxy-endpoint-unifier/README.md

 # Apigee API Proxy Endpoint Unifier

-Apigee X has a limitation of hosting only 5 Proxy Endpoints per proxy.Apigee OPDK /Edge has no such limitaion.
+Apigee X and hybrid have a limitation of hosting up to 5 Proxy Endpoints per API Proxy.
+Apigee Edge has no such limitation.
-Objective is take a proxy bundle and smartly convert them into conditional flows and group them with other proxy endpoints.
+The objective of this tool is to take a proxy bundle and intelligently convert its proxy endpoints into logically grouped conditional flows, in order to stay within the Proxy Endpoint limit.

 ## Disclaimer
-This is not an Officially Supported Google Product!
+This is not an officially supported Google product.

-## Pre-Requisites
+## Prerequisites
-* python3.x
+* `python3`
-* Please Install required Python Libs
+* Please install the required Python dependencies
 ```
-    python3 -m pip install requirements.txt
+    python3 -m pip install -r requirements.txt
 ```
 * Please fill in `input.properties`
 ```
     [common]
     input_apis=apis                                     # Folder Containing Extracted Proxy Bundles
-    processed_apis=transformed                          # Folder to export transfored Proxies to
+    processed_apis=transformed                          # Folder to export transformed Proxies to
-    proxy_bundle_directory=transformed_bundles          # Folder to export transfored Proxies Bundles (zip) to
+    proxy_bundle_directory=transformed_bundles          # Folder to export transformed Proxies Bundles (zip) to
-    proxy_endpoint_count=4                              # Number of Proxy Endpoint to retain while transforming
+    proxy_endpoint_count=4                              # Number of Proxy Endpoints to retain while transforming (1-5)
     debug=false                                         # Flag to export debug logs

     [validate]
-    enabled=true                                        # Flag to enable Validation
+    enabled=true                                        # Flag to enable proxy validation
-    gcp_project_id=apigee-payg-377208                   # Apigee X/Hybrid Project to run Validation
+    gcp_project_id=xxx-xxx-xxx                          # Apigee Project for proxy validation
 ```

-* Please run below command to authenticate against Apigee X/Hybrid APIS if Validation  is enabled
+* If enabling validation, please run the following command to authenticate against Apigee APIs:

 ```
     export APIGEE_ACCESS_TOKEN=$(gcloud auth print-access-token)